 Can I change my health plan after I enroll?

-Yes.
-You can change your health plan at any time.
 If you choose a new health plan, make sure the PCP you want is in your plan’s network (group of providers).
+You can check your provider's network at Find a provider.

 What happens after I enroll?